Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

-\begin{remark} \emph{(Equality of Dedekinds)} Syntactically, two models of a propositional theory are isomorphic if they satisfy exactly the same propositions.
-Consequently, in the case of $\mathbb{R}$, this means that $x=y$ if the following condition holds: for any $q\in\mathbb{Q}$, we have that $q<x$ iff $q<y$ and $x<q$ iff $y<q$. \end{remark}
+\begin{rem}[Equality of Dedekinds] Syntactically, two models of a propositional theory are isomorphic if they satisfy exactly the same propositions.
+Consequently, in the case of $\mathbb{R}$, this means that $x=y$ if the following condition holds: for any $q\in\mathbb{Q}$, we have that $q<x$ iff $q<y$ and $x<q$ iff $y<q$. \end{rem}

-\begin{discussion} \emph{(Topology and Decidability)} Definition~\ref{def:apartness} says that there is a sense in which the strict order $<$ relation on $\mathbb{Q}$ lifts to yield another relation on $\mathbb{R}$.
-However, there is an issue of decidability here, i.e. of whether an open has an \emph{open} Boolean complement (so the open is clopen).
-As such, $<$ is decidable on the rationals (where, because the rationals are discrete, open subspaces are just subsets), but not on the reals. \end{discussion}
+\begin{discussion}[Topology and Decidability] Definition~\ref{def:apartness} says that there is a sense in which the strict order $<$ relation on $\mathbb{Q}$ lifts to yield another relation on $\mathbb{R}$.
+However, there is an issue of decidability here, i.e.\ of whether an open has an \emph{open} Boolean complement (so the open is clopen).
+In particular, $<$ is decidable on the rationals (where, because the rationals are discrete, open subspaces are just subsets), but not on the reals. \end{discussion}

 There are also two main classes of spaces/geometric theories closely related to $\mathbb{R}$ that will be of interest to us in this paper.
 The first important class are the subspaces of $\mathbb{R}$: